 If this is the case you can reach for the higher end of the 110-130°F temperature range, anywhere between 120-130°F.

-However, if time is not an issue you should stick to the 120°F and spend a little more time working up a sweat.
+However, if time is not an issue you should stick to the 120°F and spend a little longer working up a sweat.
 This approach allows the infrared light energy to heat your core slowly and gently over a longer period.
 It’s a more relaxed and gentle warming and avoids short sharp burst of heat.

 Infrared saunas operate at much lower temperatures compared to traditional saunas.
 This is because an infrared sauna heats the body directly, while a traditional sauna heats the air inside the sauna.